4 mistakes Trump is making and how you can use PR to avoid them

 While you may never agree with journalists 100 percent, you need them for positive news coverage and increased visibility for your company.
 A great PR firm can help you strike the right balance.

 Axia Public Relations specializes in media relations.
 Positive media coverage acts as a third-party endorsement for your company.
 With our help, you can make the most of it.
-For more, contact us or download our free e-book Learn Media Relations from the Media.
+For more, contact us or download our e-book Learn Media Relations from the Media.

 Lisa Goldsberry is a senior blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.